EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 └── preprocessing
 ```

-If AMRFinderPlus results are generated (`--skip_amr = False` by default), the `func_annot/amr_location.txt` file contains a summary of the AMR genes annotated and their location (either mobilome or chromosome).
+The AMRFinderPlus results are generated by default.
+The `func_annot/amr_location.txt` file contains a summary of the AMR genes annotated and their location (either mobilome or chromosome).

 The file `discarded_mge.txt` contains a list of predictions that were discarded, along with the reason for their exclusion.
 Possible reasons include:

-1. overlapping For insertion sequences only, ISEScan prediction is discarded if an overlap with PaliDIS is found.
-2. mge<500bp Discarded by length.
+1. 'mge < 500bp' Discarded by length.
-3. no_cds If there are no genes encoded in the prediction.
+2. 'no_cds' If there are no genes encoded in the prediction.

 The file `overlapping_integrons.txt` is a report of long-MGEs with overlapping coordinates.
 No predictions are discarded in this case.

-The main output files containing the mobilome predictions are `mobilome.fasta` containing the nucleotide sequences of every prediction, and `mobilome_prokka.gff` containing the mobilome annotation plus any other feature annotated by PROKKA, mobileOG, CRISPRCasFinder or ViPhOG (only when VIRify results are provided).
+The main output files containing the mobilome predictions are `mobilome.fasta` containing the nucleotide sequences of every prediction, and `mobilome_prokka.gff` containing the mobilome annotation plus any other feature annotated by PROKKA, mobileOG, or ViPhOG (only when VIRify results are provided).

 The mobilome prediction IDs are build as follows: